timkurvers/waddup/README.md

 waddup through yesterday
 ```

-Defaults to right now if an end date is ommitted.
+Defaults to right now if an end date is omitted.

 ### Formats